Naomi Uemura: Disappearance

-On February 13, 1984, one day after his 43rd birthday, Uemura spoke by radio with Japanese photographers who were flying over Denali, saying that he had made the top and descended back to 18000 ft.
-He planned to reach the base camp in another two days but never made it.
+On February 13, 1984, one day after his 43rd birthday, Naomi Uemura spoke by radio with Japanese photographers who were flying over Denali, saying that he had made it to the top of the summit and descended back to 18000 ft; he had planned to reach the base camp in another two days, but never made it.

 There appeared to be high winds near the top, and the temperature was around -50 °F. Planes flew over the mountain but did not see him that day.
-He was spotted around 16600 ft the next day (presumably on the ridge just above the headwall).
-However, complications with the weather made further searching difficult.
+He was spotted around 16600 ft the next day (presumably on the ridge just above the headwall), however complications with the weather made further searching difficult.

 It was likely that Uemura was running out of fuel at this point, but because of his reputation, nobody wanted to send a rescue party for fear it would offend him.
 Doug Geeting, one of the bush pilots who had been "Uemura spotting" over the previous week, said, "If it were anybody else, we'd have somebody [a rescuer] on the mountain already".
-On February 20, the weather had cleared, and Uemura was nowhere to be found.
-There was no sign of his earlier camp at 16600 ft and no evidence that caches left by other climbers nearby had been disturbed.
+On February 20, 1984, the weather had cleared, but Uemura was nowhere to be found.
+There was no sign of his earlier camp at 16600 ft, and no evidence that caches left by other climbers nearby had been disturbed.

 Two experienced climbers were dropped at 14000 ft to begin a search.
-Though another storm came in, they stayed on the mountain until February 26, finding a cave in which Uemura had stayed at 14000 ft on the way up, but no sign of Uemura himself.
+Though another storm came in, they stayed on the mountain until February 26, 1984, locating a cave in which Uemura had stayed at 14000 ft on the way up, but no sign of Uemura himself.
 A diary found in the cave revealed that Uemura had left gear there to lighten his load on the summit push.
 He had also left his self-rescue poles back at 9500 ft, knowing he was past the worst crevasse fields.
 Most people figured he had fallen on his descent of the headwall and been hurt, died, and was buried by snow.
-Another theory is that he could have made it to 14200 ft (which is the base of the headwall) and then fallen into one of the many crevasses there and perished.
+Another theory is that he could have made it to 14200 ft (which is the base of the headwall), then fallen into one of the many crevasses there and died.

 A group of Japanese climbers arrived to look for the body.
 They failed, though they did locate much of his gear at 17200 ft.

-The diary found in the 14000 ft cave has been published in Japanese and English.
-It describes the conditions that Uemura suffered—the crevasse falls, −40° weather, frozen meat, and inadequate shelter.
+The diary found in the cave at 14000 ft has been published in Japanese and English; it describes the conditions that Uemura suffered— the crevasse falls, −40° weather, frozen meat, and inadequate shelter.
 The diary entries showed him to be in good spirits and documented the songs he sang to stay focused on his task.

 The last entry read, "I wish I could sleep in a warm sleeping bag.
 No matter what happens I am going to climb McKinley."